KhizrSidz/masjidOS/README.md

 **For the community**

-Anyone can open MasjidOS, find their mosque, and see everything they need — today's prayer times pulled live from their location, upcoming events, announcements from the imam, and how to donate.
+Anyone can open MasjidOS, find their mosque, and see everything they need.
+Today's prayer times are pulled live from their location, upcoming events, announcements from the imam, and how to donate.
 No account needed.
 No app to download.

 **For mosque administrators**